EKM and Bigcommerce are two popular options for UK business to start selling online, but which one is better out of the two?

 • Theme customisation could be better

-Both platforms are good options but for UK based businesses, EKM is the better option as the platform is geared towards the UK market and offers UK based support.
+Both EKM and Bigcommerce are good options, EKM does just edge it as it is geared towards the UK market and offers UK based support.

 As a whole, the EKM is a very good all round package and offers all the tools needed to create a successful ecommerce website.